noriyuki-ishii-820/JavaScript-Quiz-App/README.md

 5. if user picks the wrong question, go to the next quiz and reduce score by 10
 6. when the score becames 0 OR user answers all 10 questions, show the score
 7. add the score into the highscore list

+#notes
+- starts with 75 seconds
+- Correct or incorrect for few seconds  = setTimeOut    1000 miliseocnds = 1 sec.
+- if incorrect, time reduces by 20
+- store the highscore in local storage
+- Go back is to index.html
+- See Highscore is highscore.html
+- Highscore goes from top to bottom
+-

+- Questions are in array with a title var questions = [
+{
+    Title: "do you like JS?"
+    choices: ["yes", "no", "maybe"]
+    answer: "no";

+} if choice.no = answer

+ ]

+ - use hide to hide the intro page
+- when time = 0, stop the quiz and show the final page
+-